 Modern revolutions, discussed above, exemplify rather well the centrality of this “dialectic” in Arendt’s critique.
 We are returning here to the meaning of revolutions as a “secular proxy for religion.”
-Above I argued that such a definition of revolutions should take into consideration the Roman theological sources of the ”revolutionary energy of the new.”
-On the one hand revolutions present a secular turn from divine salvation to human action and on the other hand they anchor such a turn on Roman religious basis.
-This means that the notion of a “new” and secular beginning that distances itself from theology, is at the same time anchored in a theological imagination.
-A “secular” political phenomenon dismisses one theology, while being rooted, nonetheless, in another.
+Above I argued that this definition of revolution should take into consideration the Roman theological sources of the “revolutionary energy of the new.”
+On the one hand, revolutions present a secular turn away from divine salvation toward human action, and on the other hand they anchor this movement in a Roman religious basis.
+This means that the notion of a “new” and secular beginning that distances itself from theology is at the same time grounded in a theological imagination.
+A “secular” political phenomenon dismisses one type of theology, while being rooted, nonetheless, in another.

-It is in this spirit that Arendt discusses the failure of revolutions to recover the lost theological heritage.
-She locates the problem not in the revolutionary connecting between politics and theology, but rather in its wrongly mixing of a “new” secular beginning (in the Roman religious sense) and the approval of an “immortal legislator” (of Christianity) that can validate “man-made law.”
-The argument that Arendt makes seems then to focus on the intertwining of two different theological orientations rather than on a dismissing of a theological sources for revolution.
-Machiavelli’s authority for example:
+It is in this spirit that Arendt discusses the failure of revolutions to recover a lost theological heritage.
+She locates the problem not in the revolutionary tendency to connect politics and theology, but rather in the erroneous correlation between a “new” secular beginning (in the Roman religious sense) and the approval of an “immortal legislator” (issued from Christianity) who can validate “man-made law.”
+Arendt’s argument seems to focus on the intertwining of two different theological orientations rather than on the dismissal of theological impulses for revolution.
+Machiavelli’s authority, for example:

-“had to be designed in such a way that it would fit and step into the shoes of the old absolute that derived from a God-given authority, thus superseding an earthly order whose ultimate sanction had been the commands of an omnipotent God and whose final source of legitimacy had been the notion of an incarnation of God on earth.”
+had to be designed in such a way that it would fit and step into the shoes of the old absolute that derived from a God-given authority, thus superseding an earthly order whose ultimate sanction had been the commands of an omnipotent God and whose final source of legitimacy had been the notion of an incarnation of God on earth.

-The father of modern revolutions mistakenly associated the Roman religious grounds of authority with Christian theological imagination (relating to an “omnipotent God”) which he set out to dismiss.
-The same difficulty is visible in the French and American revolutions who had “to plead for some religious sanction” of the godly absolute.
+The father of modern revolutions mistakenly associated the Roman religious grounds of authority with the Christian theological imagination (relating to an “omnipotent God”) he set out to dismiss.
+The same difficulty is visible in the French and American revolutions which had “to plead for some religious sanction” coming from the divine absolute.

-Accentuated in Arendt’s argument is not a flawed reposing of politics on theological argumentation, but rather an erroneous associated of two theological traditions.
-Arendt’s approach to secularization does not communicate her critique of its reliance on a theology.
-Rather it points to its incapability to be critical, which means to emancipate original theological Roman sources from their later Christian distortions.
+The flaw in Arendt’s account is different.
+What she accentuates is a rather erroneous association between two theological traditions.
+Arendt’s approach to secularization does not communicate a critique of its reliance on theological argumentation.
+She points out instead the ways in which it is incapable of being critical, which means she seeks to emancipate original theological Roman sources from their later Christian distortions.

-Some parallels to Adorno’s concept of the secular seem to be here in order because for him, as well, the “secularization” of theology that critique represents, denotes a translation of former theological concepts.
-Especially in the postwar context, the problem that Adorno wishes to address is the possibility to recover metaphysical inquiry under the conditions of its final disappearance.
-What I termed a holding to an unholdable object characterized his secular endeavor.
-Can we not argue that such a line of argumentation may be applied also to Arendt’s engagement with tradition?
-In Arendt’s case “secularization” also encloses the recapturing of a theological tradition, that cannot be revived and thus, especially in the postwar context, Arendt’s critique demonstrates the same problem of holding to the unholdable object of tradition.
+Parallels with Adorno’s concept of the secular can be observed here because for him, as well, the “secularization” of theology that critique represents entails a translation of former theological concepts.
+Especially in the postwar context, the problem that Adorno wishes to address is the possibility of recovering metaphysical inquiry under the conditions of its final disappearance.
+What I termed “holding onto an unholdable object” characterized his secular endeavor.
+Can we not argue that such a line of argumentation may be applied to Arendt’s engagement with tradition, as well?
+In Arendt’s case, “secularization” also encompasses the recapturing of a theological tradition that cannot be revived; thus, especially in the postwar context, Arendt’s critique demonstrates the same problem of holding onto the unholdable object of tradition.